agache41/annotator/README.md

 ### Limitations

 Querying for annotations can be done on every instance, that is because class, fields or methods can have them.
 Querying for fields on a class follows the same principle.
-You can not however look for like fields of methods on a field or method, an IllegalStateException will be thrown.
+You can not however look for like fields or methods on a field or method, an IllegalStateException will be thrown.

 ### Testing